 Khasi Tribe Women (This is how they decorate Betel Leaves to sell)

-While coming back Eusuf took me to see one Lemon Garden and Hot Chili Pepper (Naga Morich) Garden inside the forest.
-Here from one stall, I loved to take the taste of Seven Layers Tea, very famous in Sylhet.
+While coming back, Eusuf took me to see one Lemon Garden and Hot Chili Pepper (Naga Morich) Garden inside the forest.
+Here from one stall, I loved to taste Seven Layers Tea, very famous in Sylhet.

 - Must take Guide to explore Lawachara National Park.

 - You have to buy the ticket to visit Lawachara National Park.

 - Must buy Fresh Tea from Sreemangal.
 Here you’ll get the quality one.

 I took my last lunch in Sylhet from Panshi Restaurant, Sreemangal.
 The fish curry with plain rice here was yummy.
 And then came back to Dhaka by night.

 You’ll miss something if you don’t try Bengali Spicy Dishes (Panshi Restaurant) 😉